Daruvar: Demographics

+Politics

+Minority councils and representatives

+Although though the Government of the Republic of Croatia does not guarantee official Croatian-Czech bilinguialism, the statute of Daruvar itself does.
+Preserving traditional Czech place names and assigning street names to Czech historical figures is legally mandated and carried out.

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Czechs and Serbs of Croatia each fulfilled legal requirements to each elect their own 15 members minority council of the City of Daruvar while Hungarians were electing individual representative.

 Spas

 Water treatments benefiting health were well known to mentioned Iassi tribes here almost 2,500 years ago, later widely used by Romans and in the Middle Ages.
 In 1772 the owner of the area Antun Janković started building around the springs, envisioning correctly that the town might become a healing, leisure, and recreation center again as it was through the course of history.
 He erected numerous buildings, many of them still functional (Anton's spa, Ivan's spa).
 After 1897 the newly opened railroad brought new visitors.
 Restaurant Teresa, Swiss villa, Villa Arcadia, and Big Mud Spa with its prominent dome and today well known city mark were all built during the turn of 19 and 20th century.

 Daruvarske Toplice is a special hospital complex for rehabilitation specializing in treatment of female fertility (primary and secondary sterility), with two clinics for esthetic surgery.
 Warm waters (33 to 47 °C) are also used in postoperative rehabilitation, treatment of inflammations, rheumatism, the trauma of bones, hips, head, spine, and locomotion.
 More spas are around Pakrac and Lipik, where there is also a mineral water bottling plant.
 The park within the complex is positioned containing 65 different kind of trees such as a 250-year-old Ginkgo tree from China, Variegatum from Arizona, and others.
 Hotel Termal, renovated and extended in 1996, is also here.
 A smaller hotel, Balisse, is a few minutes walking distance away in the traffic-friendly downtown.